synnack/sogosync/README.md

 Requirement
 -----------
 * A working caldav/carddav server (e.g. SOGo)

-        * Did not test but should work with any caldav/cardav groupware, feedback welcome.
+        - Did not test but should work with any caldav/cardav groupware, feedback welcome.
 * An ActiveSync compatible mobile device
 	* [Comparison of Exchange ActiveSync clients](http://en.wikipedia.org/wiki/Comparison_of_Exchange_ActiveSync_clients)
-* PHP5 with the following library for a Debian system:
+* PHP5 with the following library for a Debian system

      $ apt-get install php5-curl php5-ldap php5-imap php5-mail libawl-php

 Thanks
 ------